-Blockchain technology’s primary characteristic is that the data is decentralized, meaning that they get distributed throughout the different nodes or computers that are part of the network, and each one of them has a copy of all the compiled information.
-Once a block or a register gets added, all members of the blockchain have to confirm it to get added in the copy that each part of the blockchain stores.
-This process ensures that the data stored on blockchain is secure, traceable, unchangeable, and transparent.
+Blockchain technology’s primary characteristic is that the data is decentralized, meaning that they get distributed throughout the different nodes or computers that are part of the network.
+Each one of them has a copy of all the compiled information.
+Once a block or a register gets added, all blockchain members have to confirm it to get added in the copy that each part of the blockchain stores.
+This process ensures that the blockchain’s data is secure, traceable, unchangeable, and transparent.

 This video gives you a straightforward explanation of how blockchain works:

 But how does blockchain technology ensure such a high level of security?
 Most of the time, we use a centralized model, or that all our information on the Internet gets stored in one place such as Google, Facebook, or WhatsApp.
 In contrast, blockchain decentralizes all this information.
 As we just mentioned, they get stored in different nodes all over the Internet, to guarantee the authenticity of that information in a much more reliable way.

 By its nature, blockchain offers a series of advantages or characteristics that apply to any industry, including tourism and tech.
 That’s why a MarketWatch study projected annual growth in its use of 51% in different markets.

 The data inside blockchain gets decentralized through the nodes that make up blockchain's ledge; since there is no single failure point, with the data's safety assured.